-Diplomates now have three CME options related to completing MOC requirements.
+Diplomates have three CME options related to completing MOC requirements:

 Option 1: If you're an ACOG member, apply for MOC and pay the \$275 MOC fee.
-You will earn 25 AMA PRA Category 1 Credits[TM] for Part II and up to 3 CME credits for Part IV.
+You will earn 25 AMA PRA Category 1 CreditsTM upon successful completion of all MOC Part II article-based questions and up to 3 CME credits for completion of a MOC Part IV Practice Improvement module.

-Option 2: If you're not an ACOG member, apply for MOC and pay the \$275 MOC fee plus the \$390 CME fee to earn 25 AMA PRA Category 1 CreditsTM for Part II and up to 3 CME credits for Part IV.
+Option 2: If you're not an ACOG member, apply for MOC and pay the \$275 MOC fee plus the \$390 CME fee to earn 25 AMA PRA Category 1 CreditsTM upon successful completion of all MOC Part II article-based questions and up to 3 CME credits for completion of a MOC Part IV Practice Improvement module.
+The payment for CMEs will be processed separately through the ACOG site as they are the CME provider.

 Option 3: External CME Option- apply for MOC and pay the \$275 MOC fee.
-You must complete all MOC activities and meet all requirements, but no CME credits are earned for completion of MOC requirements.
-You obtain 25 AMA PRA Category 1 Credits[TM] in Obstetrics and Gynecology on your own in 2020 and submit those credits to ABOG.
+You must successfully complete all of 2021 MOC Part II article-based questions and meet all requirements, but no CME credits are earned for completion of MOC requirements.
+You must obtain 25 AMA PRA Category 1 CreditsTM in Obstetrics and Gynecology on your own in 2021 and submit proof of those credits to ABOG by December 15, 2021.